QTP - Frameworks

 Initial investment in developing the keywords and its related functionalities might take longer.

 It might act as a restriction to the technically abled testers.

 Data Driven Framework

 Data-driven testing is creation of test scripts where test data and/or output values are read from data files instead of using the same hard-coded values each time the test runs.
-This way testers can test how the application handles various inputs effectively.
-It can be any of the below data files.
+This way, the testers can test how the application handles various inputs effectively.
+It can be any of the following data files −

 - Excel files

 Data Driven Testing can be best understood by the following diagram −